 One thing I do when I leave my apartment for the day is turn off the A/C. Zoey likes it warm while I’m at work (she’s little!) and I’m lucky that my apartment doesn’t get too hot in the summer.
 It’s up to you how you keep your furry friends cool, but FPL recommends setting your A/C to 78 degrees when home and 82 when you leave for energy savings.

 Air conditioning your home can account for more than half of your energy bill during peak cooling months.
 And according to FPL, for every degree you turn UP your settings, you can save 5 percent on monthly cooling costs.

 An empty fridge uses more energy.
-Why would we have an empty fridge anyways?!
+But why would we have an empty fridge anyways?!
 It should be filled with plenty of veggies, fruits, and coconut water!

-I love this tip.
+I so love this tip.
 I never realized that there is electricity being used when things are plugged into an outlet.
-Now I unplug everything!
+In fact, now I unplug everything!
 I’m literally turning into my dad now.. it’s not a bad thing though.

 Clean or replace your A/C filter regularly to help your unit run more efficiently.

 I’m lucky that my apartment has one of these, but I know this isn’t a standard in most older buildings in Miami.
 According to FPL, installing a smart thermostat can save on average $50 a year on cooling costs.
 Most apartments in Brickell already have these installed, but it’s good to check with your landlord just in case.